Where are they now? Man Utd’s FA Youth Cup winners from 2010-11

 Van Velzen was released from his United contract in 2013 and spent the next six years playing in the Eredivisie.

-The forward returned to England with Crawley Town in 2019 but after just four appearances and a loan at Aldershot, he moved to Dutch second-tier side Telstar.
+The forward returned to England with Crawley Town in 2019 but after just four appearances and a loan at Aldershot, he now plays for Cypriot side Peyia 2014.

 Blackett joined Reading on a permanent deal in 2016 and made over 100 appearances for the Royals before a disappointing season at Nottingham Forest.
-In 2021, he moved to MLS with Cincinnatti FC.
+In 2021, he moved to MLS with Cincinnati FC, but is now back in England with Rotherham United.